Demographics of Montserrat

-This is demography of the population of Montserrat including population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.
+The demographics of the population of Montserrat include population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.

 Population

 Montserrat had a population of 7,119 in 1842.

 In 1995, the Soufriere Hills Volcano eruption caused two-thirds of the population of about 11,500 people to evacuate the island.
 According to the 2001 census only 4,491 people were resident of Montserrat.
 The total local-born population was 69% while those born abroad were 31%.

 According to The 2012 Revision of the World Population Prospects' medium fertility scenario, the anticipated mid-year population for 2014 is 5,100.